Image icon for Everypaw's claim information page

 How to Make a Claim

-To help when it comes to submitting your claim, we've created a guide on How to Make a Pet Insurance Claim.
-Just click the button below to find out how you can submit new vet fee claims, continuation claims and medication claims.
+To help submit your claim, we’ve created a guide on How to Make a Pet Insurance Claim.
+Click the button below to find out how to submit new vet fees, continuation, and medication claims.

 How to make a claim

-We Pay 98% of Claims in 5 Days*
+We Pay 99% of Claims in 5 Working Days*

 Claim through the Pet Portal